Dog Obesity And Fat Cats

-Worldwide, the between 20 and 40% of pets are estimated to be obese.
+Worldwide, the between 20 and 40% of pets are estimated to be obesity.
 An Australian study in 2005 found that over 33% of dogs were classed as overweight, with another 7% classified obese.

 With the increasing trend of pet owners living in apartments, more pets are being kept indoors and getting less exercise, thus not burning off all of the calories they are consuming.
 This problem is only going to get bigger (pun intended).

 Indoor living is only one contributing factor to pet obesity.
 A poor diet, overfeeding,(particularly treats and human foods), a lack of exercise, ageing, desexing, certain medical conditions and genetic predispositions have also been linked to an increased likelihood of overweight pets.

 Certain breeds of dog are more likely to be overweight.
 Not surprisingly, the Labrador Retriever heads this list, but Cavalier King Charles Spaniels, Cocker Spaniels, Collies, Basset Hounds, Cairn and Scottish Terriers, Beagles and Dachshunds are also over-represented.

 Of our feline friends, domestic shorthairs are the most common breed with a weight problem.
 Diseases such as Hypothyroidism (an underactive thyroid gland), hyperadrenocorticism (Cushing's disease) or hypoadrenocorticism (Addison's disease) are also associated with obesity.
 Medications such as corticosteroids (often prescribed for allergies and the like) have an unfortunate side effect of increasing the appetite, often resulting in obesity.